- Explore the biodiverse western islands of the Galapagos with naturalist, Jonathan Green

-- Spend eight days sailing on the Natural Paradise, with a guide ratio of 1:8
+- Spend eight days on the motor yacht, Natural Paradise, with a guide ratio of 1:8

 - Photograph iguanas, sea lions, penguins, giant tortoise, finches and two types of booby

 Spend eight days exploring the western and southern islands of the Galapagos archipelago in the company of seasoned naturalist, Jonathan Green.
 Explore eight distinct islands from the comfortable platform of the motor yacht, Natural Paradise.

 Discover the marine-rich Isabela Island, home to blue-footed boobies, marine iguanas and the largest concentration of flamingos in the Galapagos while also boasting some of the island’s most spectacular snorkelling sites.
 Explore Fernandina, the youngest and most pristine of islands having never been invaded by foreign species.
 Visit Espanola island home to the critically endangered waved albatross.
 Spend your days off the boat exploring the islands and surrounding waters with your guides, either on foot, by kayak, panga (a small motorised boat) or when snorkelling.